DSOlab/eleidek-2022/proposal.md

 background and expertise on space geodesy and especially the analysis of satellite-based observations.
-It possesses knowledge of state-of-the-art methodologies on data processing and is actively involved in applications of space-geodetic techniques demanding the outmost precision.
+It possesses knowledge of state-of-the-art methodologies on data processing and is actively involved in applications of space-geodetic techniques demanding the utmost precision.

 1.2 Relevance with the selected Scientific Area
 ===============================================